HyeonjongJang/VTA/README.md

 ### 2. System Prompt Customization

-- The system prompt used in the AI504 course is defined in `chains.py`.
+- The system prompt used in the Kyung Hee University's Regulations Search Assistant course is defined in `chains.py`.
 - Update this prompt to fit your own course or institution-specific context.

 ### 3. Retriever Configuration